mkiterian/quotables-fend/README.md

 ### Note
-Due to time constraints, the following hasn't been done:
+Due to time constraints, the following haven't been done:
 - error handling
 - notifications
 - proptype validation